Bloom-host/BloomDocs/docs/plugins_and_modifications/multiplatform/luckperms.md

 ### Bukkit/Spigot/Paper and forks

-To use this plugin, [download](https://luckperms.net/download) the jar you need it for.
+To use this plugin, [download LuckPerms](https://luckperms.net/download) for the platform you need.
 Most commonly, for single servers, it would be the Bukkit jar.

 Upload the jar into your `plugins` folder.
 Turn on or restart the server.
-If you need help installing plugins, check out [this guide](/installing-plugins).
+If you need help installing plugins, check out our [plugin installation guide](/installing-plugins).

 ### Forge/Fabric

-To use this mod, [download](https://luckperms.net/download) the Forge or Fabric jar.
+To use this mod, [download LuckPerms](https://luckperms.net/download) for Forge or Fabric.

 Upload the jar into your `mods` folder.
 Turn on or restart the server.
-If you need help installing mods, check out [this guide](/mods-install).
+If you need help installing mods, check out our [server mod installation guide](/mods-install).

 ### Network install
 Refer to the [LuckPerms wiki](https://luckperms.net/wiki/Network-Installation) for instructions on how to complete a network installation (A [MySQL database](/databases) is required.)